Chelmsford Motor Club is fully committed to safeguarding the wellbeing of its members. All

 responsibility of every adult involved, in whatever capacity, at the Club.

-6. The Club will implement and comply with the MSA Code of Conduct.
+6. The Club will implement and comply with the Motorsport UK Code of Conduct.

 7. The Club has appointed a Club Safeguarding Officer (CSO) to deal with any issues